jd-anderson/Federated-ID/README.md

-# Meta-FedSysID: A federated approach for identifying discrete-time LTI systems
+# FedSysID: A federated approach for identifying discrete-time LTI systems

 This repository includes the MATLAB codes to implement the experimental results of the following paper: